 - If it is passed, ensure that

-extends from the base user model and has the same classname
+options.Userextends from the base user model and has the same classname, then useserver.schwifty(options.User).

 Exposing the user plugin's model will allow the app plugin to extend it.